Ghana Minute.

 Also known as: YEA

-Youth Employment Agency — Ghanaian government organization providing skills training and employment support services, led by CEO Malik Basintale.
+Youth Employment Agency — government organization that provides skills training and job placement programs for young Ghanaians, led by CEO Malik Basintale.

 In coverage